ardavc1/Memory/README.md

 # 🚀 Memory

-It is a guessing game with Java.
+It is a memory game where progress is saved with Java.

 | | |
 |-|-|